Bladder Cancer | Q&A

 Dr. Smith has an expertise in advanced urologic surgery, including open and minimally invasive approaches to oncologic diseases and the latest robotic technologies.
 She has been selected as a Washington, DC top urologist.

-She specializes in many urologic malignancies, including bladder cancer, kidney cancer, penile cancer, prostate cancer and urethral cancer.
+She specializes in many urologic malignancies, including bladder cancer, kidney cancer, penile cancer and urethral cancer.
 In bladder cancer surgery she specializes in bladder preservation, complex urinary diversions, including continent orthotopic neobladder and continent catheterizable Indiana pouch techniques.
 In kidney cancer, her expertise focuses on partial nephrectomy, with the goal of oncologically-sound maximum nephron-sparing surgery.

 Dr. Smith earned her medical degree from the University of California in San Francisco.
 She completed a residency in urology at the Cleveland Clinic, followed by a fellowship in urologic oncology at the National Cancer Institute, where she focused on development of personalized targeted therapies for bladder cancer.